 Dahrmasalas and Chatrams came up to protect the lives of travelers from wild animals and robbers.
-The travelers were also provided stables and sheds for horses and bullock carts, respectively, free of charge.
-They were given food and accommodation at no cost during the rule of kings.
+The travelers were also provided stables and a shed for horses and bullock carts, respectively, free of charge.
+They were given food and accommodation at no cost during the rule of the kings.

-Traders used to share accommodation with the owner of the house and were given meals and drinks.
-Mighty regional Kings entertained common people and merchants with feasts consisting of a variety of rich dishes, traditional dances, Bravery arts, etc during festivals.
+Traders used to share accommodations with the owner of the house and were given meals and drinks.
+Mighty regional kings entertained common people and merchants with feasts consisting of a variety of rich dishes, traditional dances, brave arts, etc. during festivals.

-The foodservice sectors continually change their style of operation to meet the changing needs of the customers.
+The foodservice sector continually changes its style of operation to meet the changing needs of its customers.
 Today, we have top-quality restaurants in India that are comparable to international standards.

 Introduction to Food and Beverage Service

 The industry of food service engages itself in the provision of food and